spectrocloud/librarium/docs/docs-content/clusters/pcg/deploy-pcg/vmware.md

   - One IP address for a single node PCG or three three IP addresses for a three node PCG.
 Refer to the [PCG Sizing](./deploy-pcg.md#pcg-sizing) section for more information on sizing
+  - One IP address reserved for cluster repave operations
-  - One IP address for the Kubernetes control-plane
+  - One IP address for the Virtual IP (VIP)
   - DNS can resolve the domain `api.spectrocloud.com`.
   - NTP server is reachable from the PCG.